JOE GOODE PERFORMANCE GROUP SHARES A SERIES OF ‘MOVEMENT FOR HUMANS’ CLASSES: OPEN TO ALL VETERANS

-Since 2018, JGPG has been building an ongoing partnership with the SFVA Downtown Clinic.
-‘Movement for Humans’ is a movement practice designed by Artistic Director Joe Goode that promotes the mind body connection, with a focus on easeful movement and breath.
-Classes are adapted for all bodies and levels of mobility.
-No movement experience is necessary or needed.
 The classes are part of The Resilience Project, which aims to explore how humans deal with trauma, using storytelling and performance as a way of finding universality and strength in the face of adversity.
-Interested participants are invited to share their stories in interviews that are woven into a live work performed by the company.
+Previous performance centered processes included interested class participants being invited to share their stories in interviews that were woven into a live work performed by the company.

 Questions: [email protected]